-- 1. This report is an interim report of the Independent Expert Oversight Advisory Committee (IEOAC) following its meetings in July and November 2013. - 2.
+- 1. This report is an interim report of the Independent Expert Oversight Advisory Committee (IEOAC) following its meetings in July and October 2013. - 2.
 The Committee met between 3 and 5 July 2013 and again between 16 and 18 October 2013. - 3.
-All five members, Marion Cowden (Chair), John Fox, Farid Lahoud, Mary N'cube and Veerathai Santiprabhob were present throughout both meetings. - 4.
-The agendas for each meeting have been attached to this paper as an appendix.
-As usual the agenda was wide-ranging and covered a number of significant areas.
-The key findings and recommendations are summarised in the sections that follow.
+All five members, Marion Cowden (Chair), John Fox, Farid Lahoud, Mary N'Cube and Veerathai Santiprabhob were present throughout both meetings. - 4.
+The agendas for each meeting are available on the WHO website.
+As usual they were wide-ranging and covered a number of significant areas.
+The key findings and recommendations are summarized in the sections that follow.

-WHO Reform
+WHO REFORM

 - 5. The WHO reform process was a major focus at each meeting.
-The Committee was pleased to note the adoption of a project management approach for reform delivery and urges that this be embraced whole-heartedly with the approach embedded throughout the change process.
-Communication with staff remains a critical part of the process.
+The Committee was pleased to note the adoption of a project management approach for reform delivery and urges that this be embraced whole-heartedly, with the approach embedded throughout the change process.
+Communication with staff members remains a critical part of the process.
 Adequate attention to this aspect is essential to the maintenance of momentum. - 6.
-Governance reform is the aspect that continues to lag behind and the continued support of the Programme Budget and Administration Committee (PBAC) and the Executive Board is essential for success.
-The Committee urges the PBAC to consider how it in particular and member states more generally can collectively provide a push to address the specific areas identified under governance in the reform programme. - 7.
-The Price WaterhouseCoopers (PWC) second stage evaluation report is now available to you and provides further valuable advice.
+Governance reform is the aspect that continues to lag behind and the continued support of the Programme, Budget and Administration Committee (PBAC) and the Executive Board is essential for success.
+The Committee urges PBAC to consider how it in particular and Member States more generally can collectively provide a push to address the specific areas identified under governance in the reform programme. - 7.
+The PricewaterhouseCoopers' (PWC) second-stage evaluation report is now available to you and provides further valuable advice.